(POSTCARD DEPARTMENT OF JUDNICK.COM)

-"CLASS '09 ELECTRICAL ENGINEERING DEP'T / OHIO UNIVERSITY" with each of the 15 portraits framed by interconnected incandescent light bulbs, real photo postcard mailed JUL 1909, trivial corner wear, lightly toned back from album contact.
+"CLASS '09 ELECTRICAL ENGINEERING DEP'T / OHIO UNIVERSITY" with each of the 15 portraits framed by interconnected incandescent light bulbs, real photo postcard mailed JUL 1909, trivial corner wear.
 Writer comments: 'the two in cap & gown are grads of the scientific course as well'.
 A clever design: the wires cross in the center to give the class year.
 Sold but front side still available for scholarly study & research as an enlarged (about 771% of original print area) & enhanced 200-dpi scan in .jpg format. $2.00 ec(o)o(a)

 "COIL WINDING SEC.
 'E. WESTINHOSE(sic) E. & M. CO." meaning of course the Westinghouse Electric & Manufacturing Company in East Pittsburgh Pennsylvania, male supervisors & repairmen standing in the background; unused circa-1904 sepia-tone real photo with undivided back, trivial wear at the bottom corners, slight oxidation.
 A film was made in this section in 1904 which can be seen at the Library of Congress website.
 A rare postcard.
 Why?
 Company officials were surely not amused at how their name was spelled!
 Sold but front side still available for scholarly study & research as an enlarged 300-dpi scan (publication quality) in .jpg format for $3.75. p(e)ie